usystems/webling-plugins/README.md

 * `apiversion`: Number

     A plugin must specify with which version of the API it is compatible.
-Currently, only the version `1` is supported.
+Version `2` is the current version, version `1` is deprecated.

 * `pluginversion`: String